Ivo-Balbaert/The_Way_to_Jai/book/27_Working_with_Files.md

 In line (12) we construct a string with the buffer data and then print it out.

 To rename a file, use `file_move`, to remove a file `file_delete`.
+Search in module _File_ for other variants of the above procedures.